Daily High to Daily Low: Is It Safe to Buy Waitr Holdings Inc. (WTRH)?

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at WTRH starting from SCHEINTHAL STEVEN L, who purchase 15,000 shares at the price of $3.30 back on Dec 01.
-After this action, SCHEINTHAL STEVEN L now owns 220,744 shares of Waitr Holdings Inc., valued at $49,500 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at WTRH starting from SCHEINTHAL STEVEN L, who sale 50,000 shares at the price of $1.08 back on Sep 08.
+After this action, SCHEINTHAL STEVEN L now owns 220,744 shares of Waitr Holdings Inc., valued at $54,000 using the latest closing price.

-ORTALE BUFORD H, the Director of Waitr Holdings Inc., purchase 266,113 shares at $2.75 during a trade that took place back on Nov 16, which means that ORTALE BUFORD H is holding 266,113 shares at $731,811 based on the most recent closing price.
+SCHEINTHAL STEVEN L, the Director of Waitr Holdings Inc., sale 150,000 shares at $1.19 during a trade that took place back on Sep 07, which means that SCHEINTHAL STEVEN L is holding 270,744 shares at $178,500 based on the most recent closing price.

 Stock Fundamentals for WTRH